Garciat/garciat.github.io/src/posts/2025-12-06-java-type-classes.md

 ## Aside: Higher-Kinded Types in Java

+Here we introduce an _encoding_ of higher-kinded types for Java.

+Recall that interface `Functor<F>` failed because Java insists `F` is a concrete type, not a type constructor.
+This encoding gives us a way to pretend `F` is higher-kinded.

+> Note: I did not invent this encoding.
+I have seen several projects using it
-I am not sure where this workaround originated, but it is rather elegant.
+> (see the Related Work section).
+I am not sure where it originated, but it is
+> rather elegant.

 Consider: